d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Operations

-This book isn't about web development—it's not enough to just read and write values.
+This book is not about Web development---it is not enough to just read and write values.
 We want to perform mathematical operations on these arrays.
 Some of the simplest and most useful operations